 The Hana drive is possibly the best and worst trip to be made in the Hawaiian Islands.
 It’s the best because the coastline ( pictures of coastline) and lush tropical bamboo forests are fantastic!
 Now, it is the worst because the serpentine, narrow road makes over 600 twisting turns and crosses 56 tiny bridges……all in about 35 miles.
 The Hana side of the island gets all the rain so there are several waterfalls and natural swimming pools.

 On the road to Hana there is a great natural pool with a waterfall to take a swim.
 It is called Pua’a Ka’a Falls.
 Enjoy swimming out to the waterfall and stand under it, it’s great.
 You can also climb to the top of the fall and hike back to another fall.
 (Google Map Directions from our condo)

 Once you make it to Hana don’t miss the Seven Sacred Pools.
 When the water is high you can swim there too.
 The town of Paia is on the way.
 This is my daughter’s favorite town on Maui.
 It is a small “local” town with some great shops, night spots, and restaurants.
 Learn all about Paia on their website.

 One last comment on the road to Hana.
 If you turn back after an hour or so you really won’t miss too much as the scenery doesn’t change that much.
 We have turned back on several occasions.
-Of course, you will not be allowed to buy a “I survived the road to Hana” T-shirt in Lahaina.
+Of course, you will not be allowed to buy a “I survived the road to Hana” T-shirt.